 Culvert at Taylors Ferry

-After a nice open run, the stream down along the Custer Street row... the creek flows down behind the Riverview Abbey (once the site of the Portland Brickworks) to meet Taylors Ferry Road.
+In a nice open run, mostly out of sight from the public, the creek flows down behind the Riverview Abbey (once the site of the Portland Brickworks) to meet and cross under Taylors Ferry Road.

 Note the second Culvert, higher up.
 This carries water only when the creek rises to this level.
 There is also a sensor (not shown) positioned so the city is alerted if the basin is not draining.

-The culvert is located just below Riverview (sic) Abbey, as marked on this map.
+The culvert is located just below Riverview Abbey, as marked on this map.

 Was there originally a wooden bridge here, back in the Jesse Boone / Boones Ferry Road days (1847) when horses and wagons were coming up and going down the hill?
 Wouldn't it be wild to travel back in time to this era?